kaushalkrsna1602/whatbytes-frontend/README.md

 - Responsive product listing with category and price filters
 - Search bar with live product recommendations
 - Product detail page with image, description, and add to cart
+- Persistant add to cart as local storage implemented
 - Cart page with quantity controls, remove, and price summary
 - Clean, accessible UI with high-contrast design
 - Built with Next.js App Router and Zustand for state management